 Charter Hall is paying $75.5 million for 13 childcare centres on Australia’s east coast.

-Six are subject to a “fund through” arrangement, whereby Charter Hall is buying the land, and paying the balance required to construct the investments, which it will own.
+Six are subject to a funds through arrangement, whereby the landlord is buying the land and paying the balance of construction costs.

-The centres are fully leased to occupiers including Harmony Early Learning, G8 Education, Little Seeds Early Learning and Nino Early Learning.
+The assets are fully leased to occupiers including Harmony Early Learning, G8 Education, Little Seeds Early Learning and Nino Early Learning.

-Charter Hall is acquiring the property’s on a blended yield of 6.5 per cent from CCLP.
+Vendor CCLP is offloading the investments on a blended 6.5 per cent yield (story continues below).

-The deal will see the fund manager pay an average $5.9 million for the two completed centres; $6.76 million for each of the five centres due to open by the middle of the year.
-The other six centres are each costing $4.98 million.
+The fund manager is paying an average $5.9m for the two completed centres and $6.76m for each of the five complexes due to open by the middle of the year.
+The remaining six facilities are each costing $4.98m.

 The portfolio includes assets in Elwood, Keysborough and West Footscray, in Melbourne.
 The others are in New South Wales and Queensland.

-Charter Hall will embark on a $120 million capital raising exercise to fund its purchase.
+Charter Hall will now embark on a $120 million capital raising to help fund the purchase.

-Its Charter Hall Education Trust is the largest listed landlord in the industry.
-It became controlled by Charter Hall following its takeover last year of Greg Paramor’s Folkestone business.
+Its Charter Hall Education Trust became the country’s largest listed landlord in this sector following the group’s takeover last year of Greg Paramor’s Folkestone.